Me-lind/Me-lind/README.md

 - 👋 Hi, I’m @Me-lind
-- 👀 I’m interested in web development.
+- 👀 I’m interested in web development , I am comfortable with HTML CSS and im learning Javascript.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning object oriented programming with java
 - 💞️ I’m looking to collaborate on as many helpful projects as possible
 - 📫 you can reach me at LinkedIn Melinda Chebet